-This is an easy twist on the classic companion for a glass of chilled champagne: buckwheat pancakes called blini topped with sour cream and smoked salmon.
-Here a purchased pizza crust replaces the traditional blini as the base for the salmon; the sour cream is replaced by cream cheese enhanced with the piquant flavors of red onion, horseradish, fresh dill, and lemon peel.–Barbara Fairchild
+This is an easy twist on the classic companion for a glass of chilled Champagne: buckwheat pancakes called blini topped with sour cream and smoked salmon.
+Here a purchased pizza crust replaces the traditional blini as the base for the salmon and the sour cream is replaced by cream cheese enhanced with the piquant flavors of red onion, horseradish, fresh dill, and lemon peel.–Barbara Fairchild

 - Quick Glance